SquareSheep-Studios/Custom-Vanilla-Javascript-Rich-Text-Editor/README.md

 ## Features ##
 * Built from the ground up with 100% vanilla JavaScript
 * The ability to manipulate elements and change their "type" (e.g. title, heading, list element, hyperlink, image)
-* Custom macros for execuring commands quickly and efficiently
+* Custom macros for executing commands quickly and efficiently
 * Sanitized pasting and selections

 ## License ##